Running with your dog: the ultimate guide

 When running with your dog expect to stop multiple times, whether this is to sniff a bush, mark their territory or god forgive if they’re making you use them poo bags.
 When running intervals, or faster running, in general, it is advised to leave your dog at home.
 If you are wanting to run with your dog on your interval day, you could perform either your warmup or cooldown with them instead.

-When running with your dog, be sure to prioritise their safety and constantly monitor them for any signs of fatigue.
+Finally, always prioritise their safety when running with your dog, constantly monitoring them for any unusual signs of fatigue.

 Yes, however, this depends on the dog breed and experience running.
 We recommend having a vet-check-up first, as well as plenty of serious training before giving it a go.
 Remember, you wouldn't run a marathon on no training so don't put your dog through it.

 Is it okay to run with your dog?

 Yes!
 Dogs require daily exercise for their health and happiness, much like ourselves.
 Including as little as two runs a week with your dog is a great way to start, heck it may encourage you to run that little bit more!
 However, how far you should run depends on the breed, with breeds such as Siberian huskies and labradors much more suited to running long distances than say pugs or terriers.